Shopping Cart No items

-This medication is used as a treatment towards reducing itching and pain from skin conditions such as; scrapes, minor skin irritations, and insect bites.
-It may also be prescribed to help relieve nerve pain after shingles, which is a rash with shooting pain.
-And it usually only shows up on one side of your body.
+This medication is used as a treatment towards reducing the itching and pain from various skin conditions such as; scrapes, minor skin irritations, and insect bites.
+It may also be prescribed to help relieve nerve pain after shingles, which is a rash with shooting pain, Shingles normally only shows up on one side of your body.
 The rash itself turns red, and creates fluid filled blisters.
-However, they usually dry out and crust over within 7 to 10 days.
+However, they generally dry out and crust over within 7 to 10 days.

 Lidocaine belongs to a class of drugs known as local anesthetics.
 How this medication works, is by causing a temporary loss of feeling in the area where you apply the patch.

 This medication comes in a singular dose of 5%.
 It is also known as Versatis on a international level.
 Remember your dose is based on your medical background and your overall response to the treatment.
 If your doctor or pharmacist has given you some information in the form of a pamphlet, take the time to read up on this drug, and if you have any questions or concerns regarding this medication, please consult your doctor.

 This medication is to be applied to normal intact skin.
 Do not apply to skin that is broken or irritated.

 Remove the protective liner and apply the patch directly to the area of the skin that is the most in pain.
 Only apply the prescribed number of patches.
 Do not apply more than 3 patches in one day.
 This patch is usually placed on once a day for up to 12 hours.
 Speak with your doctor if you have any concerns.

 Wash your hands after each application, and avoid getting the this medication in our eye, nose or mouth.
 However, if it does make contact with your eyes, make sure to flush thoroughly, and protect them until a normal feeling returns.

 Do not reuse any of the patches, fold the used patch and throw them away, away from the reach of children or pets.